Is Canadian housing in a bubble?

 Over the past decade, real estate has been one of the best performing sectors in Canada, if not the best.
 There are countless stories of people who have made hundreds of thousands of dollars simply by owning a house in the right location, during the last decade.
-And since gains on a principle residence are tax free, there are all sorts of people who have significant wealth stored in their house.
+And since gains on a principal residence are tax-free, there are all sorts of people who have significant wealth stored in their house.

 Let’s check out a pretty chart, provided by My Friend Fernando, a Realtor out of Calgary.